Strong NP-completeness

 In computational complexity, strong NP-completeness is a property of computational problems that is a special case of NP-completeness.
 A general computational problem may have numerical parameters.
 For example, the input to the bin packing problem is a list of objects of specific sizes and a size for the bins that must contain the objects—these object sizes and bin size are numerical parameters.

 A problem is said to be strongly NP-complete (NP-complete in the strong sense), if it remains NP-complete even when all of its numerical parameters are bounded by a polynomial in the length of the input.
 A problem is said to be strongly NP-hard if a strongly NP-complete problem has a pseudo-polynomial reduction to it.
 This pseudo-polynomial reduction is more restrictive than the usual poly-time reduction used for NP-hardness proofs.
-In special, the pseudo-polynomial reduction cannot output a numerical parameter that is not polynomially bounded by the size and value of numbers in the input.
+In particular, the pseudo-polynomial reduction cannot output a numerical parameter that is not polynomially bounded by the size and value of numbers in the input.

 Normally numerical parameters to a problem are given in positional notation, so a problem of input size n might contain parameters whose size is exponential in n.
 If we redefine the problem to have the parameters given in unary notation, then the parameters must be bounded by the input size.
 Thus strong NP-completeness or NP-hardness may also be defined as the NP-completeness or NP-hardness of this unary version of the problem.

 For example, bin packing is strongly NP-complete while the 0-1 Knapsack problem is only weakly NP-complete.
 Thus the version of bin packing where the object and bin sizes are integers bounded by a polynomial remains NP-complete, while the corresponding version of the Knapsack problem can be solved in pseudo-polynomial time by dynamic programming.

 From a theoretical perspective any strongly NP-hard optimization problem with a polynomially bounded objective function cannot have a fully polynomial-time approximation scheme (or FPTAS) unless P = NP.
 However, the converse fails: e.g. if P does not equal NP, knapsack with two constraints is not strongly NP-hard, but has no FPTAS even when the optimal objective is polynomially bounded.

 Some strongly NP-complete problems may still be easy to solve on average, but it's more likely that difficult instances will be encountered in practice.